nodejs/node/doc/api/fs.md

 Directory entries returned by this function are in no particular order as provided by the operating system's underlying directory mechanisms.
-Entries added or removed while iterating over the directory may or may not be included in the iteration results.
+Entries added or removed while iterating over the directory might not be included in the iteration results.

 ### `dir.read(callback)`